-The malfunctioning of the peripheral and central nervous system of the body.
+The malfunctioning of the peripheral and central nervous system of the body causes Complex Regional Pain Syndrome or CRPS Syndrome.
 Normally characterized by constant pain, change in the color of skin and swelling of the affected regions.
 The International Association for Study of Pain has characterized this into 2 major categories depending upon the root cause of this illness.
 CRPS Type I is due to the damage of the tissue cells.
 On the other hand, CRPS Type II is always associated with a nerve injury.
 The disorder is incurable and majority of all the treatment methods for CRPS include relieving the patient from the sudden, chronic and immense pain.
 Moreover, it causes acute pain in a certain body part, and the pain can extend to other body parts too.

-The root causes Complex Regional Pain Syndrome are still not known.
+There no known root causes of Complex Regional Pain Syndrome.
 However, doctors recommend that pain receptors belonging to Catecholamines are accountable for giving pain strength.
 Catecholamines are a particular class of neural messengers and are discharged from the sympathetic nerves.
-CRPS II is supposedly caused from an unknown triggering of the immune system of the body that causes swelling of the certain area.
-CRPS is not easy to diagnose as some individuals have shown great progress with no treatment.
-Therefore, a specialized doctor’s recommendation is needed before beginning treatment for any forms of the syndrome.
+An unknown triggering of the immune system of the body that causes swelling of a certain area may be the possible cause of CRPS II.
+CRPS is not easy to diagnose.
+This is because some individuals having Complex Regional Pain Syndrome have shown great progress with no treatment.
+Therefore, a specialized doctor’s recommendation is mandatory before beginning treatment for any form of the syndrome.

 There are various treatment options available for it and the majority concentrate on relaxing the patient by alleviating pain.
 Medications like anti-seizure drug, anti-depressants and corticosteroids can be found in drugstores.
-However, drugs like these should be avoided as they’re associated with a number of side effects.Moreover, aside from the above-mentioned methods, injections such as lidocaine is preferable.
+However, it is better to avoid drugs like these as there are can be a number of side effects from them.Moreover, aside from the above-mentioned methods, injections such as lidocaine is preferable.